fdo-rs/ansible.community.fdo/DEVELOPMENT.md

 - add tests/integration/integration_config.yml.template if needed
 - add docs/
 - fix 'osbuild.composer' collection is not auto-installed.
 It is not on galaxy.

+# CI infrastructure

+The CI integration tests require a preconfigured infrastructure - VMs that already run FDO services.
+We have a dedicated github actions runner that has access to those VMs.

+In [DEV-github-runner.md](DEV-github-runner.md) are described steps used to setup the CI runner.

+In (TODO) are described steps to setup VMs with FDO services.